 "I think he really enjoyed it, and the students really enjoyed seeing how his mind works," Miles said from his home in Sarasota, Fla.

 Of the 32 students, 20 are working on MBAs and 12 are "lifelong learners" not earning college credit.
 Most were from the Omaha area, but some came from Texas, Missouri, California, Kansas and Illinois.

 Published Omaha World Herald Sunday November 6, 2011 By

 Understand how Buffett created a world class board of directors.
 The course will include an in-depth study of his life, character, reputation and ethics.
 Analyze his mistakes while comprehending his valuation methods as many of his five decade long acquisitions are dissected.
 Learn how his vast fortune is thoughtfully distributed to those less fortunate.
-Final exam will include student presentations of businesses and stocks that they believe best fit into the Berkshire family of businesses....Click here to go to University of Nebraska - Omaha, College of Businees site for complete courese information: Spring 2013 Course on April 29 - 30, May 1, 2013 and Fall Course: Sept.
-13 and 14; Sept.
-27 and 28; Oct.
-11 and 12
+Final exam will include student presentations of businesses and stocks that they believe best fit into the Berkshire family of businesses....Click here to go to University of Nebraska at Omaha, College of Business Administration for complete course information:

 Note: This conference is scheduled before the Berkshire Hathaway annual meeting weekend and will end so that shareholders may attend official Berkshire related events.

 6708 Pine Street Omaha, NE 68106 (on the corner of Pine and S. 67th St)